jiema-astro/jiema-astro.github.io/content/_index.md

 Hi, I'm Jie!

-I am a Ph.D. student at ETH Zurich.
+I am a Ph.D. student at ETH Zurich since Nov, 2019.
 My research project is on characterizing dust properties in protoplanetary disks.
-We build disk models and simulate the observing reflected light by the disk.
-Comparing the simulations with the VLT/SPHERE DPI observations, we're able to constrain the dust properties.
+We build models and simulate the observing reflected light by the disk inner wall.
+Comparing the simulations with the VLT/SPHERE PDI observations, we're able to constrain the dust properties.